2023-2024 Mississippi Deer Season Dates and Info

 2023-2024 Mississippi Deer Season Dates

 As seen in the map below, Mississippi is divided into four deer units — Delta, North Central, Hills, and Southeast.
-Each has it’s own season dates and harvest regulations as you will see in the breakdown below.
+Each has it’s own season dates and harvest regulations.

 Velvet Buck Season